jdougherty4/test/chapter1.md

 xp: 100
 ```

 Broadly, syntax in R describes how to structure your inputs in a way that R can understand.
-If you have a solid base with syntax, you can handle errors with a much better understanding.
+A solid base with syntax allows the user to handle errors with a much better understanding.
 R was designed to be as intuitive as possible, but it comes with strict rules to enforce a consistent structure.
 For example, variables (covered last lesson) are case sensitive, so ensure you know whether or not your variables are capitalized.

 **Functions** take **arguments** as inputs, **functions** can also be used as arguments within other functions.
 For example: